-The Task Force agrees that diversity of both engineering practices and member demographics is not an excuse for PEO to avoid implementing a CPD program.
+The Task Force agrees that diversity of both engineering practices and member demographics is not an excuse for PEO to avoid implementing CPD program.
 Instead the program should be designed with diversity in mind.
 Consequently, PEO should not rely on a one size fits all CPD approach as done in other provinces.
-A single all-encompassing CPD program would be either too onerous for some licence holders or watered-down to meaninglessness for others.
+A single all-encompassing CPD program would be either too onerous for some members or watered-down to meaninglessness for others.
 Most importantly, the program should allow professional engineers the opportunity to design their CPD plan to align with their area of practice and the available professional development opportunities.

-PEO must ensure that licence holders in every area of the province are reasonably accommodated and will have suitable CPD resources available to meet the program requirements.
+PEO must ensure that members in every area of the province are reasonably accommodated and will have suitable CPD resources available to meet the program requirements.
 Therefore the program should be flexible to accommodate different methods of skills and knowledge delivery.

-Since a CPD program should be aimed at improving knowledge and skills utilized in practice, the program needs to treat practising and non-practising licence holders differently.
-Some members of the

-Task Force have expressed concern regarding the need for non-practising engineers to have any CPD requirements.
-However, there is recognition that non-practising licence holders who wish to continue to hold a licence that provides practice rights, even if they do not exercise those rights, have the same benefits and obligations as those practising.
-For instance, non-practising licence holders must understand that, even though they are in a non-practising capacity, any act or statement made by them when they identify themselves as licence holders is subject to the same duty of care as a practising member.
+Since a CPD program should be aimed at promoting competency in practice the program needs to treat practicing and non-practicing members differently.
+Some members of the task force have expressed concern regarding the need for non-practicing engineers to have any CPD requirements.
+However, there is recognition that non-practicing members who wish to continue to hold a licence that provides practice rights, even if they do not exercise those rights, have the same benefits and obligations as practicing members.
+For instance, non-practicing members must understand that, even though they are in a non-practicing capacity, any act or statement made by them when they identify themselves as professional engineers is subject to the same duty of care as a practicing member.

-Every practitioner should be familiar with the role of licence holders and obligations established in the Professional Engineers Act and its regulations.
-They should be aware of changes in the regulations that govern the profession including professional standards, as well as changes in both statutory and common law that may impact on them whether they are practising or not.
+Every practitioner should be familiar with the role of the professional engineer and obligations established in the Professional Engineers Act and its regulations.
+Members should be aware of changes in the regulations that govern the profession including professional standards, as well as changes in both statutory and common law that may impact on them whether they are practicing or not.
 PEO's practice advisory unit has found that a large percentage of the membership is either unfamiliar with or confused about many of the fundamental provisions established in the Act and its regulations.
 For instance, based on questions brought to the attention of the Professional Standards Committee, a large majority of the membership is confused about the meaning of the term "public" in the Act.

 The existence of a similar situation in Quebec led to the introduction of mandatory professionalism courses by the OIQ.
-The Task Force has suggested that a minimum level of CPD should ensure that both practising and non-practising licence holders have a current understanding of the Act and its regulations as well as best practices for professionalism described in such PEO Guidelines as the Guideline for Professional Practice and the Guideline for Use of the Professional Engineer's Seal .
+The Task Force has suggested that a minimum level of CPD that ensures both practicing and non-practicing members have a current understanding of the Act and its regulations as well as best practices for professionalism described in such PEO Guidelines as the Guideline for Professional Practice and the Guideline for Use of the Professional Engineer's Seal.

-5. CPD Program Requirements must be Scalable and Proportional to Risk to the Public The Task Force decided to address the diversity of practice among licence holders by adopting a risk-based approach to CPD.
+5. CPD Program Requirements must be Scalable and Proportional to Risk to the Public The Task Force decided to address the diversity of practice among PEO members by adopting a risk-based approach to CPD.
 That is, CPD requirements would be correlated to the amount of risk to the public the practitioner's work entails.
-The Task Force has spent much of its meeting time devising a methodology to categorize the risk to the public posed by individual practitioners.
+The Task Force has spent much of its meeting time devising a methodology to categorize risk to the public posed by individual practitioners.